saimouli/Lane-Detection-Perception-Module/readme.md

 ---

 ## Overview
 This repository contains the implementation of a perception module capable of detecting and tracking traffic lanes.
-The camera is attached at the center of a moving vehicle.
+We assume that the camera is attached at the center of a moving vehicle.
 The input to this module can be any of the following formats: an image, a video or a live stream.
 The developed module is capable of detecting and augmenting lines on the input format while updating the heading angle of the car to the controller.
 Further details about the module are discussed in the algorithm overview.

 <p align="center">
   <img src="https://github.com/saimouli/Lane-Detection-Perception-Module/blob/master/images/gif.gif?raw=true" alt="Lane detection and heading angle calculation"/>